michaelfranzl/SalorHospitality/README.markdown

 * Multi-Language.
 Change your language with just one click. (only partially implemented yet, see ToDo)

+# Try it live!

+Go to [billgastro.michaelfranzl.com](http://billgastro.michaelfranzl.com) and click on "Login".
+Username and password will be preset for you.

 # Licence

 Copyright (C) 2010 Michael Franzl